isomerpages/isomerpages-govtech/media/technews/_posts/2016-11-14-national-trade-platform-grabs-smart-city-award.md

 Singapore’s plan to develop itself into a Global Hydrohub, which took top honours in the Smart Water category, pushes the envelope in its efforts to build up a sustainable supply of water to ensure resilience in the face of variable weather and growing demand for water.

----

-Photo credits:

-1. Teaser and main image (top photo): Creative Commons Singapore Port by Noel Reynolds licensed under CC By 2.0.
-Original image has been cropped.
-2. Creative Commons Port of Singapore by William Cho licensed under CC BY-NC-SA 2.0.
-Original image has been cropped.